nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Clearing all stored data: `clear`
 <div markdown="span" class="alert alert-primary">
-❗THINK CAREFULLY BEFORE USING THIS COMMAND.
-IT WILL DELETE ALL EXISTING STUDENT AND CLASS DATA.
-IT IS NOT REVERSIBLE. ❗
+❗THIS COMMAND IS IRREVERSIBLE.
+IT WILL DELETE ALL EXISTING STUDENT AND CLASS DATA❗
 </div>

 Clears all current student and tuition class data.